nyctrn/openwhisk-gui/README.md

    cd openwhisk
    ```

-3. Navigate to the project directory:
+3. Start OpenWhisk:

    ```
    ./gradlew core:standalone:bootRun --args='--couchdb'
    ```

-Give it some time start.
-CouchDB should be running in a container
+Give it some time to start.
+After a CouchDB should be running in a container

 ```
 docker ps